ucam-smt/demo-files/Docs.dox/Tutorial.01.basic.md

 small, and so there is not a great deal of gain from keeping them in shared memory.
 But in larger tasks,  multithreading can be a significant advantage.

-\subsection server Client-Server Mode (Experimental)
+\section server Client-Server Mode (Experimental)

 HiFST can run in server mode.

      > hifst.O2 --config=configs/CF.baseline.server &> log/log.server &
      > pid=$! # catch the server pid

-Note that in this particular configuration, both source and target wordmaps are loaded, so Hifst can read tokenized Russian text and produce tokenized English translations (see options `--prepro.wordmap.load` and `--postpro.wordmap.load`).
+Note that in this particular configuration, both source and target wordmaps are loaded.
+Hifst can read tokenized Russian text and produce tokenized English translations (see options `--prepro.wordmap.load` and `--postpro.wordmap.load`).
 Also, to ensure that CYK parser never fails, out of vocabulary (OOV) words must be detected (`--ssgrammar.addoovs.enable`) and sentence markers (`<s>`,`</s>`) have to be added on the fly, as the shallow grammar relies on them (i.e. `S 1 1`).